jafurman/2DPlatformer-with-Procedrual-Generation/README.md

 # 2DRetroGame
 A 2D action-adventure platformer.

+Four increasing levels of normal platforming.
+(4)
+When a Boss Fight for level five.
+(1)
+Then six levels of procedurally generated levels as "trials" (6)

-Try out version one build with the final build coming October 30th, 2023!
+Try out the current live version:

 https://jafurman.itch.io/death